Learn more about – and enjoy – Groundhog Day with a few outdoor activities and fun facts.

 Groundhog Day may seem silly to some, giving forecasting power to a ground-dwelling mammal… But it’s also a great excuse to get outside and play.
 This Groundhog Day, enjoy these activities and facts and make this shadow-observing day one to remember!

-Check out our Groundhog Day workbook here.
+Check out our Groundhog Day activity pack here.